satsummit/satsummit.github.io/source/_featured/0209-GIANTS.md

 ---
 title: GIANTS
-id: giants
+hash: giants
 ---
 Hear great stories from great people who got us to where we are today.